Mwanza Region: Agriculture

-The region's primary producers of fruits and vegetables are Buchosa, Magu, Ukerewe, and Ilemela.
-Surpluses are shipped to Dar es Salaam.
+The region's primary producers of fruits and vegetables are Buchosa, Magu, Ukerewe, and Ilemela with the surpluses shipped to Dar es Salaam.
 In 2015, Buchosa has horticulture crops growing on more than 307.8 acres, including mangoes and pineapples.
 Magu has been cultivating horticulture products as a second crop using residual moisture on a portion of the 1,178 acres designated for rice.

 In 2015, Ilemela had 40 hectares.
 The Ngongoseke Farm, a 12-hectare greenhouse in Magu, and the fringes of the municipality of Ilemela also engage in greenhouse farming (products sold in Arusha, Mwanza and Dar).
 Given that just 2,884 ha of the region's 10,649 hectares of arable land are currently irrigated, there is a restricted usage of irrigation in the area.
 Paddy and horticultural crops like tomatoes, egg plants, watermelon, and cabbage are grown with irrigation.

 The region had 1,155,871 indigenous cattle, 523,145 goats, and 138,917 sheep in 2016 according to a recent livestock census, some of which might be processed into meat.
 Additionally, there were 2,588,438 chickens, 61,677 pigs, 6,985 donkeys, and 19,244 enhanced dairy cows.
-Cattle ownership was most prevalent in Kwimba (34%), then Misungwi (21%), Magu (18%), and Sengerema (16 percent).
-An estimated 172,977 acres of land is suitable for grazing, of which 70.5 percent (121,874 ha) are already in use for that purpose.
+Cattle ownership was most prevalent in Kwimba (34%), then Misungwi (21%), Magu (18%), and Sengerema (16 per cent).
+An estimated 172,977 acres of land is suitable for grazing, of which 70.5 per cent (121,874 ha) are already in use for that purpose.

 Ukerewe, Magu, Mwanza City, Sengerema, Ilemela, Misungwi, and Buchosa districts are the primary fishing hotspots in the area.
 With approximately 27,629 fishermen and 6,743 registered vessels engaged in fishing, the region issued 33,582 fishing licenses in 2015.
 2015 saw a catch of 38,165.6 million tons of fish worth TZS 187 billion.
 Residents in Ilemela MC, Sengerema DC, and Ukerewe were responsible for the majority of the income.